p0sel0k/evolved.lua/README.md

 #### Entity Builders

-Another way to avoid structural changes when spawning entities is to use the [`evolved.builder`](#evolvedbuilder) fluid interface.
+Another way to avoid structural changes when spawning entities is to use the [`evolved.builder`](#evolvedbuilder) fluent interface.
 The [`evolved.builder`](#evolvedbuilder) function returns a builder object that allows you to spawn entities with a specific set of fragments and components without the necessity of setting them one by one with structural changes for each change.

 ```lua
 local evolved = require 'evolved'